Smoke Fairies: 2013-2015: Smoke Fairies, Wild Winter, Live at St. Pancras Old Church

+2019-2020: Darkness Brings the Wonders Home

-In August 2019 Smoke Fairies announced their return with a video for the track "Out of the Woods", produced by Phil Ek.
+In August 2019, the band announced their return with a video for the track "Out of the Woods", produced by Phil Ek.
 Louder Than War described the track as "dark, stark, skeletal blues".
 On 25 September 2019, the band announced the album, Darkness Brings the Wonders Home, also produced by Ek, which was released on 31 January 2020.
-During the promotion for the new record Jessica & Katherine launched their own Podcast 'Smoke Signals' which sees the band discussing the music industry; it's trials, tribulations and hilarities.
-The podcast's second series was launched a year later, the show ranks highly with Apple Podcasts having a 4.9 out of 5 rating.
+During the promotion for the new record Davies and Blamire launched the podcast Smoke Signals, a humorous insight into their musical journey and the music industry.
+The podcast's second series was launched a year later, and ranked highly with Apple Podcasts having a 4.9 out of 5 rating.

-Released on the band's own label 'Year Seven Records' Darkness Brings the Wonders Home charted the band #1 in the UK Indie Breakers Chart, a #1 in the UK Rock & Metal Albums Chart and a Top 10 UK Independent Album.
-The band performed a live session for Marc Riley on BBC Radio 6 Music 30 January 2020 and John Kennedy on Radio X earlier that week on 28 January 2020.
-Smoke Fairies toured the UK with the album in January & February 2020 with their current band John J Presley and Sean Fallowfield.
+Released on the band's own label Year Seven Records, Darkness Brings the Wonders Home charted the band #1 in the UK Indie Breakers Chart, a #1 in the UK Rock & Metal Albums Chart and a Top 10 UK Independent Album.
+The band toured the UK with the album in January and February 2020 with John J. Presley and Sean Fallowfield.

-Single 'Elevator' taken from the album was released on limited edition 7-inch picture-disc during the UK's coronavirus lock-down in April 2020 gaining them more number one chart placings.
+The single "Elevator" taken from the album was released on limited edition 7-inch picture-disc during the UK's coronavirus lock-down in April 2020 gaining them more number one chart placings.
 A #1 in the UK Physical Singles Chart and a #1 in the UK Vinyl Singles Chart.
-During the pandemic Jessica & Katherine live-streamed three performances via their facebook page raising over £2000 for chosen charities The Red Cross, RSPCA & Emmaus UK.
-Further in to restrictions in the UK the band recorded and streamed a ticketed live concert for their fans from the De La Warr Pavilion in Bexhill, England.
+During the pandemic Davies and Blamire live-streamed three performances via their facebook page raising over £2000 for chosen charities The Red Cross, RSPCA and Emmaus UK.